maxviazov/Spring-Frameworks-/Logging.md

 17:04:11.965 [main] DEBUG SimpleUrlHandlerMapping - Patterns [/resources/**] in 'resourceHandlerMapping'
 ```

 That's minimal, compact, and aids with understanding.
-It gives assurance about what handler mappings are present, along with a bit of valuable data that can fit in such compact form, and also doesn't forget to add the bean name at the end, which is essential in order to know the function of each `HandlerMapping`.
-Note that `BeanNameHandlerMapping` was also configured but did not chime in at DEBUG level because it did not find any beans with mappings -- such information is left for TRACE level, if we suspect an issue, or want more information but we don't need to see it every time.
+It gives assurance about what handler mappings are present, along with a bit of valuable bits that can fit in compact form, and also doesn't forget to add the bean name at the end, which is essential in order to know the function of each `HandlerMapping`.
+Note that `BeanNameHandlerMapping` is also present (with `@EnableWebMvc`) but does not add a message at DEBUG level like above if it does not find any beans with a mapping.
+It logs such information at TRACE level, when we may suspect an issue, or want more information, but we don't need to see by default, every time.

 **Q:** What is the most compact way to present the information?